JoshPaulie/NanoEncoder/docs/untag.md

+---
+title: Untag Command
+---
 # `untag`
 The `untag` command removes the ".optimized" suffix from your optimized video files.
 Best for after you removed originals with [purge](purge.md)

-{: .warning }
+{: .note }
-This operation cannot be undone, but the files themselves are unchanged, only their names are modified.
+This operation cannot be (easily) undone.
+The files themselves are unchanged, only their names are modified.
+Reveresing would simply be a matter of renaming the files, adding them back in.

 ---
 Full help output: